 The Group has an interest in six subsidiary companies which were originally formed to manage R&D projects in partnership with other parties.
 Other than intellectual property these companies have no material assets or liabilities.
-As there is no reliable measure of the value of this intellectual property, the carrying value of the investment in the following companies is recorded as \$nil.
-The Group also has acquired two companies in China which had no assets or liabilities at the time of acquisition.
-These investments are also recorded at a \$nil carrying value, however, their activity is recorded in these financial statements.
+As there is no reliable measure of the value of this intellectual property, the carrying value of the investment in the following companies is recorded as \$nil: The Group also has acquired 3 companies in China which had no assets or liabilities at the time of acquisition.
+The results of these Chinese companies are recorded in these financial statements.